j2nnif2r/IoT26-HW06/README.md

 # IoT26-HW06

 ## Project Overview
-This project demonstrates a **Car Plate Recognition System** using **Raspberry Pi** and **Node-RED**.
+This project demonstrates a **Car Detection System** using **Raspberry Pi** and **YOLO (You Only Look Once)** object detection model.
-By using the OpenALPR (Automatic License Plate Recognition) API, the system can detect and recognize vehicle license plates from images captured by the Raspberry Pi camera.
+The system detects cars in real time through the Raspberry Pi camera and displays the detection results on the monitor.

+By running YOLO on Raspberry Pi, users can experience lightweight AI-based object detection in an IoT environment.

 ---

 ## Objective
-- Build a car plate recognition system using Raspberry Pi and Node-RED
+- Build a real-time car detection system using Raspberry Pi
-- Use OpenALPR API for automatic license plate recognition
+- Install and run YOLO object detection model
+- Detect vehicles through Raspberry Pi camera input
+- Practice AI-based computer vision on edge devices
-- Practice image processing and IoT workflow integration
+- Learn Raspberry Pi AI and IoT integration
-- Learn Node-RED dashboard and API communication

 ---